sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 The schema-less structure is attractive from a developer productivity perspective, which is one of the two goals with Sculptor (quality is the other).

+Before you start you need to run a mongoDB server locally.
+Therefore [download and install mongoDB][4].
+Start mongoDB with `bin/mongod` command.
+{: .alert .alert-errror}

 **Table of Contents:**

 * toc